JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

 #### Option 1.
 Configure KMP-NativeCoroutines {initial-collapse-state="collapsed"}

+> We recommend using the latest version of the library.
+> Check the [KMP-NativeCoroutines repository](https://github.com/rickclephas/KMP-NativeCoroutines/releases) to see if a newer version of the plugin is available.
+>
+{type="note"}

 1. Get back to Android Studio.
 In the `build.gradle.kts` file of the _whole project_, add the KSP (Kotlin Symbol Processor) and KMP-NativeCoroutines plugins to the `plugins` section: